SciRuby/daru-view/README.md

 Nanoc web application complie and generates the html code of the nanoc web application.
 So you can see the running Nanoc app here :

+Note : There is some problem in nyaplot (in live link.
+It works fine locally).
+Some css is not working so some styling ain't working properly.
+You can see it properly in local setup.

 [index.html](https://shekharrajak.github.io/daru-view/spec/dummy_nanoc/output/)